3 Sales Performance Traps to Avoid

 As counter-intuitive as it seems, sales professionals can actually destroy value when marketing activities have produced a quality lead.
 Negative sales value often arises when a rep has insufficient product knowledge, a low work ethic or inadequate closing skills.
 Having the right operational intelligence, makes it easy to train the right sales professionals on the right skill.

-With better awareness of the true contribution of each sales professional, implementing spot training for those who need it can have a huge impact on overall sales productivity.
+With better awareness of the true contribution of each sales professional, implementing spot training for those who need it can have a huge impact on overall sales performance.

-While improving sales productivity requires better operational intelligence, most firms do not have the time, skills or resources to analyze their sales data comprehensively enough to generate this insight.
+While improving sales performance requires better operational intelligence, most firms do not have the time, skills or resources to analyze their sales data comprehensively enough to generate this insight.

 The good news is that advances in statistical science, machine learning, natural language processing and AI now allow businesses to analyze their sales and CRM data for new levels of understanding that were not possible before.

-For a deeper look at improving your company’s sales productivity, check out Cien’s Guide to Solving Sales Productivity Traps.
+For a deeper look at improving your company’s sales performance, check out Cien’s Guide to Solving Sales Performance Traps.